-This management information circular (the "Information Circular") is furnished in connection with the solicitation of proxies by the management of Tethys Petroleum Limited ("Tethys", the "Company" or "we") for use at the annual general and special meeting of the holders of ordinary shares of the Company ("Ordinary Shares") to be held on June 13, 2012 at the registered office of the Company, being 89 Nexus Way, Camana Bay, Grand Cayman, Cayman Islands at 10:30 a.m.
-(Eastern Standard Time), or at any adjournment thereof (the "Meeting"), for the purposes set forth in the notice of meeting (the "Notice of Meeting").
+This management information circular (the "Information Circular") is furnished in connection with the solicitation of proxies by the management of Tethys Petroleum Limited ("Tethys", the "Company" or "we") for use at the annual general and special meeting of the holders of ordinary shares of the Company ("Ordinary Shares") to be held on June 27, 2013 at the registered office of the Company, being 89 Nexus Way, Camana Bay, Grand Cayman, Cayman Islands at 10:30 a.m.
+(Eastern Standard Time - local time in the Cayman Islands), or at any adjournment thereof (the "Meeting"), for the purposes set forth in the notice of meeting (the "Notice of Meeting").